 How much caffeine is in a cup of tea?
-That's a great question, and you're not going to like the answer, but it depends.
+That's a great question and difficult to answer because it depends.
 It depends on the type of tea, the water temperature, the ratio of tea to water, and the length of steeping time.
 We know that isn't a satisfactory answer so we'll share as much as we've learned in our research of the common questions about caffeine and tea.

 Which type of tea has the most caffeine and which the least?
 All true teas come from camelia sinensis plant leaves which have caffeine.
 In one study, the majority of teas tested contained about 55 mg of caffeine in a medium size cup.
 This included black, green, white and oolong teas.

 - If you're looking for a cup of tea with more caffeine than average, many Assam black teas will be higher on the spectrum because the camelia sinensis assamica variety can have more caffeine than the camelia sinensis sinensis variety.
-We recommend our Breakfast Assam and Irish Breakfast.
+We recommend the Golden Assamica and Irish Breakfast.

 Which type of tea is caffeine free?
-If you are looking to cut back on caffeine for health benefits or doctor's orders, some options are decaffeinated teas, fruit-based blends or herbal beverages such as mint, chamomile, rooibos or honeybush.
+If you are looking to cut back on caffeine for health benefits or doctor's orders, some options are decaffeinated teas, fruit-based blends or herbal types such as mint, chamomile, rooibos or honeybush.
 Note that decaffeinated teas may still have trace amounts of caffeine but the vast majority is extracted.
-Also the fruit-based blends and herbal beverages are not true teas but are delicious alternatives and we have a nice selection of herbal and fruit blends.
+Also the fruit-based blends and herbal beverages are not true teas but are delicious alternatives.